François Darlan: Armistice

 Darlan was immensely proud of the French navy which he had helped to build up, and after Axis forces defeated France (May–June 1940), on 3 June he threatened that he would mutiny and lead the fleet to fight under the British flag in the event of an armistice.
-Darlan promised Churchill at the Briare Conference (12 June) that no French ship would ever come into German hands.
+Darlan promised Churchill, now the British prime minister, at the Briare Conference (12 June) that no French ship would ever come into German hands.
 Even on 15 June he was still talking of a potential armistice with indignation.
 Darlan appears to have retreated from his position on 15 June, when the Cabinet voted 13–6 for Camille Chautemps' compromise proposal to inquire about possible terms.
 He was willing to accept an armistice provided the French fleet was kept out of German hands.

-On 16 June Churchill's telegram arrived agreeing to an armistice (France and Britain were bound by treaty not to seek a separate peace) provided the French fleet was moved to British ports.
+France and Britain were bound by treaty not to seek a separate peace.
+However, on 16 June a telegram arrived from Churchill agreeing to an armistice provided the French fleet was moved to British ports.
 This was not acceptable to Darlan, who argued that it would leave France defenceless.
 That day, according to Jules Moch, he declared that Britain was finished so there was no point in continuing to fight, and he was concerned that if there was no armistice Hitler would invade French North Africa via Franco's Spain.
 That evening Paul Reynaud, feeling he lacked sufficient cabinet support for continuing the war, resigned as Prime Minister, and Philippe Pétain formed a new government with a view to seeking an armistice with Germany.

 Darlan served as the Minister of Marine in the Pétain administration from 16 June.
 On 18 June Darlan gave his "word of honour" to the British First Sea Lord, Sir Dudley Pound that he would not allow the French fleet to fall into German hands.
-Petain's government signed an armistice (22 June 1940) but retained control of the territories known as "Vichy France" after the capital moved to Vichy in early July.
+Pétain's government signed an armistice (22 June 1940) but retained control of the territories known as "Vichy France" after the capital moved to Vichy in early July.
 General Charles Noguès, Commander-in-Chief of French forces in North Africa, was dismayed at the armistice but accepted it partly (he claimed) because Darlan would not let him have the French fleet to continue hostilities against the Axis powers.

 Churchill later wrote that Darlan could have been the leader of the Free French, "a de Gaulle raised to the tenth power", had he defected at this time.
 De Gaulle's biographer Jean Lacouture described Darlan as "the archetypal man of failed destiny" thereafter.